2025 Speakers

 Exact Sciences Corporation

-Dr. Tomasz (Tom) Beer serves as VP & Chief Medical Officer for Multi-Cancer Early Detection (MCED) at Exact Sciences Corporation.
+Dr. Tomasz (Tom) Beer serves as Vice President & Chief Medical Officer for Multi-Cancer Early Detection (MCED) at Exact Sciences Corporation.
 He oversees the clinical development of the company’s MCED test, to expand screening beyond the handful of cancers screened for today.

 Prior to Exact Sciences, Dr. Beer was Chief Medical Officer and Deputy Cancer Center Director for the Center for Early Detection Advanced Research (CEDAR) where he led collaborations among clinicians, engineers, and cancer biologists and directed clinical trials of multi-omic blood-based cancer early detection tests.